You can substitute the green onions with Chinese chives (much thicker than regular chives), if available.

 - 1 teaspoon sugar

-- 4 Tbsp peanut oil or other high smoke point oil (canola, rice bran, or grape seed)
+- 4 Tbsp peanut oil or canola oil

 - 5 cloves garlic, thinly sliced